 Video production is still a fairly new industry, especially for online distribution, so there isn’t really a set cost of services yet.
 This means that different companies may offer videos at a very different prices.

 Video costs range all over the map, as well as their quality.
-For most companies that have a few years experience, the cost ranges will be more narrowed and focused.
-Next will be the level of goal comprehension.
+For most companies that have a few years experience, the range in cost will be more narrowed and focused.

+And then there’s their comprehension of your goals.
 This refers again to what I was saying before about understanding your marketing message.
 If your video is an internal training video, for example, it helps if the company has done this before and can deliver a clear proposal on how to get the work done.
-Out of a dozen quotes, you should be able to narrow down to 2 or 3 proposals that fit your highest priorities of criteria: probably price, location, availability and goal comprehension.
+Out of half a dozen quotes, you should be able to narrow down to 2 or 3 proposals that fit your highest priorities of criteria: probably price, location, availability and goal comprehension.

 RELATED: Checklist for a Powerful Video Ad